Joseph Swain (poet)

 Joseph Swain (1761 – 14 April 1796) was a British Baptist minister, poet and hymnwriter.
 Born in Birmingham, and orphaned at an early age, he was apprenticed as an engraver in Birmingham and afterwards in London.

 He experienced a religious conversion in 1782, and was baptised by John Rippon in the Baptist meeting-house in Carter Lane, Tooley Street, Southwark, on 11 May 1783.
 He subsequently became a Baptist minister and pastor of East Street Baptist church in Walworth from 1792 until his death in 1796.
-He was a popular preacher, and during the period of his ministry it became necessary to extend the church building on three occasions.
+He was a popular preacher.
+During the period of his ministry it became necessary to extend the church building on three occasions.

+Publications

 He was also a writer of devotional poems and hymns, many of which remained popular through the 19th century, although now largely forgotten.
 Many were published under the collective title Walworth Hymns in 1792.
-A version of his hymn "My Song in the Night" was included on the album Come, Thou Fount of Every Blessing released by the Tabernacle Choir at Temple Square in 2009.
+Other publications include;